spurwork/laravel-postmark-channel/README.md

 ## Usage

-In every `Notifiable` model you wish to be notifiable via Postmark, you must add an email address to that model accessible through a `routeNotificationForPostmakr` method:
+In every `Notifiable` model you wish to be notifiable via Postmark, you must add an email address to that model accessible through a `routeNotificationForPostmark` method:
 ```php
 class User extends Eloquent
 {